Successful On-Page SEO for MyListing Websites

 - Root Cause: Incorrect settings in WordPress.

-- Resolution Options: Set permalinks to Post name in WordPress (Settings > Permalinks), use the SEOPress plugin to further and optimize URLs.
+- Resolution Options: Set permalinks to Post name (WordPress Dashboard > Settings > Permalinks), using SEOPress to further optimize URLs.

 This file is created to instruct robots (from search engines) how to crawl and index website content.